 Letting go brings returns.

-Since being locked out of the Hyde Park Market two months ago, our perspective on our business has turned.
+Since being locked out of the Hyde Park Market two months ago, our perspective on our business is evolving.
 Despite a devoted group of faithful and essential customers, our sales are registering half what they were a year ago.
-Financial flow has thus diminished, which is of note to those close by.
-It takes time and investment to develop new customers to replace walk-up traffic at a busy market, and in the meantime, one bears the brunt of consequences.
+Financial flow has diminished, which is of note to those close by.
+It takes time and investment to develop new customers to replace walk-up traffic at a busy market, and in the meantime, one bears the consequences.

 Our livestock hauler recently inquired, with wide eyes, what has happened to our flow of animals.
 Last year at this time he was hauling three times the amount he is hauling now.
 That affects him personally.
 Same for the meat processors.
 What has happened to your business, they ask?
 Three years ago, we started building our beef herd to meet demand of the HP market.
 Half of the animals for that market now stand idly by.
 What do we do with them?
 Also our employees.
 Two have recently given notice that because of financial uncertainty, they will be reluctantly but prudently returning to safer employ with large corporations.
 I am reasonably sure these actions would not be unfolding were we still in that marketplace.